parasyte/alt64/README.md

 $ make
 ```

-If it all worked, you will find `OS64.v64` in the `alt64` top-level directory.
+If it all worked, you will find `OS64.v64` in the `alt64` bin directory.